edhaynes/rhel10_imagemode/README.md

 ```bash
 ansible-playbook -i inventory.yml inject_creds.yml --ask-become --ask-vault-pass
 ```
 The "become" password will be the password for **core** you defined up in config.json since we're using the **core** account to run the playbook.
 The Vault password is whatever you defined it as when you did your **ansible-vault encrypt**.
-This encryption of your credentials helps prevent exposure if your build environment gets posted in a public place.
+It's a good practice when writing ansible playbooks that you encrypt any plaintext passwords.

 # Registering System and enabling Red Hat Insights